dasc-lab/robot-framework/docs/vision_drone/vision_drone_guide.md

 $ ./flash.sh
 ```

-- Generate a new SSH key for github.
-[Link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-Or follow these commands and the copy the key from the last command to the github account
+- Generate a new SSH key for github ([Link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)).
+Or follow these commands and then copy the key from the last command to the github account
 ```
 git config --global user.email "your_email.com"
 git config --global user.name "username"